MarkMindCkm/obsidian-markmind/README.md

 ---

 mindmap-plugin: basic( or rich )
-mindmap-theme: drak(or light or card)
+mindmap-theme: dark(or light or card)

 ---
 ```